 Is that the answer your CEO will expect?
-Or the new Data Protection Officer (oh yes, you might be getting a new colleague with statutory responsibilities to enforce GDPR compliance).
+Or the Data Protection Officer ?

 This isn’t all you need to prepare for, but it’s an important first step in ensuring you’re compliant with GDPR.
-So start the conversation, take the lead if you can, and you’ll protect yourself from impossible deadlines coming out of a ‘panic compliance’ project.
+So, if you haven’t already, start the conversation, take the lead if you can.

 This blog post was first published on Dataversity on 15 September 2017